 The film received international recognition after winning the Best Short Animation Film award at the 8th PRISM UBD Short Film Festival in Brunei Darussalam.

-She serves as the Team Lead and Director, overseeing the entire production process to ensure that all tasks are completed efficiently, smoothly, and on schedule.
+She serves as the Team Lead and Director, overseeing the entire production process to ensure that all tasks are completed efficiently, smoothly, and on schedule, while also integrating community support and accessible mental health resources.

-As Co-Director and Animator, she helps oversee production and contributes to the animation and 3D modeling of assigned scenes.
+As Co-Director and Animator, she helps oversee production and contributes to the animation and 3D modeling of assigned scenes, ensuring the project promotes accessible mental health and integrates community support through various mental health resources.

-She is the Lead Animator and Co-Director of the team, helping oversee the production process while leading the film's animation.
+She is the Lead Animator and Co-Director of the team, overseeing the production process and leading the film's animation, while also promoting accessible mental health and advocating for community support and mental health resources.

-He serves as the Audio Engineer of the team, producing the soundtrack and sound effects that bring the film to life.
+He serves as the Audio Engineer of the team, producing the soundtrack and sound effects that bring the film to life, while also highlighting the importance of accessible mental health and community support through various mental health resources.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.